ParagJn/OpenAI-Examples/README.md

 Additionally, the application(s) use streamlit UI framework to display the contents on the web-browser.
 visit streamlit.io to know more about this UI framework

+Note :

+There are 2 version of openai connector class.

+1. openai_client - this uses the latest version of openai = 1.39
+2. openai_connector - this uses older version of openai = 0.28.
+I have maintained this version for error management and compatibility with my older programs.